 Everything was perfect.
 Maybe a little bit expensive but it's worth it.Show details » Read more...

 Homestays are carefully selected and offer students the opportunity to learn more about the local culture in a comfortable setting while studying English in Washington DC.
-These homes are often between 25 - 50 minutes away from the school by public transport.
+These homes are often around 60 minutes away from the school by public transport.
 Families usually offer affordable meal plans that allow you to sample the local cuisine.
 If you have special requests or diet restrictions (because of religion or health reasons), please let us know in advance.
 Your housing starts on the Sunday before your first day of class and ends on the Saturday after your last day of class, unless otherwise noted.
 Learn more about homestay housing

 It is possible to live in a rented apartment during your study in Washington DC, but this tends to be more expensive.
 Kaplan International provides some assistance with apartment rentals or you can rent an apartment on your own.
 Learn more about apartment housing